Mayor Nicholas J. Helmer's Coronavirus (COVID-19) Update

 - The lobby of City Hall is routinely disinfected

-- A temperature check is located in the lobby
+- A temperature check station is available in the lobby

 - City meetings are being held via Zoom